MBS (TV channel): Move to Chayamachi

-The current company building was completed on September 1, 1990 on the site of the Hankyu Department Store Distribution Center in Chayamachi, Kita-ku, Osaka.
-Headquarter functions such as sales and accounting at Mainichi Osaka Kaikan, departments such as the news department at Senrioka Broadcasting Center, and some television and radio programs produced at Senrioka were moved to the new company building in Chayamachi.
-From the same day, a special program was produced and broadcast for two days on television and five days on radio to commemorate the 40th anniversary of the opening of the station and the start of broadcasting in the new building.
+The current company building was completed on September 1, 1990, on the site of the Hankyu Department Store Distribution Center in Chayamachi, Kita-ku, Osaka.
+Headquarters functions such as sales and accounting at Mainichi Osaka Kaikan, departments such as the news department at Senrioka Broadcasting Center, and some television and radio programs produced at Senrioka were moved to the new company building in Chayamachi.
+From that day, a special program was produced and broadcast for two days on television and five days on radio to commemorate the 40th anniversary of the station's opening and the start of broadcasting from the new building.

-Since the grand opening on the same day, most of the first floor has been used as an "atrium" (open space) for live broadcasting and recording of TV and radio programs and various events.
-"MBS Goods Shop" (former name was "Mzono Shop" → "Nebula") and a branch of Tully's Coffee (when it opened in 1990, it was a restaurant called "Starship") were also occupied.
-On the second floor, when it first opened, it was given the function of a concert hall under the name "Galaxy Hall".
-Later, it was diverted to "Galaxy Studio".
-It was used for live TV programs, public recordings, and events.
+Since the grand opening on that day, most of the first floor has been used as an "atrium" (open space) for live broadcasting and recording of TV and radio programs and various events.
+The "MBS Goods Shop" (formerly "Mzono Shop", then "Nebula") and a branch of Tully's Coffee (originally a restaurant called "Starship" in 1990) also opened there.
+Upon opening, the second floor functioned as a concert hall under the name "Galaxy Hall".
+It was later converted into "Galaxy Studio" and used for live TV programs, public recordings, and events.

-On March 31, 2001 a broadcasting studio called "MBS Studio in USJ" was opened at Universal Studios Japan.
+On March 31, 2001, a broadcasting studio called "MBS Studio in USJ" was opened at Universal Studios Japan.

 Later history

-On December 1, 2003, MBS alongside ABC, KTV, YTV and TVO started their digital broadcasts signals.
+On December 1, 2003, MBS, alongside ABC, KTV, YTV, and TVO, launched digital broadcasting.